 9. Water Shoes

 There’s nothing better than fishing in your shorts in a cool stream on a hot summer day — without bulky waders or big wading boots.
 Water shoes are great for going light, of course, but better yet, they’re great for slipping on after a long day in a pair of waders.
 Because they let water out, they also let your feet get some fresh air.
 The Adidas Hydroterra Shandal Shoe used to be the best, but Adidas stopped making them!
-As a runner up, we like the Columbia Drainmaker III or the Salomon Techamphibian 3.
-Either makes a great fly fishing gift for anyone who likes hot summer days on the river or fishes from a drift boat — check out our guide for more detail: 10 Best Water Shoes.
+One of the best water shoes these days is the Columbia Drainmaker III.
+It makes a great fly fishing gift for anyone who likes hot summer days on the river or fishes from a drift boat — check out our guide for more detail: 10 Best Water Shoes.

 11. Magnetic Net Release

 The Magnetic Net Release lets a fly fisher attach their net to the back of their vest to keep it out of the way while fly fishing, but once they need it, it pops off for easy access and use.
 Brilliant.
 Works great as a fly fishing gift stocking stuffer, too.
-It’s a fairly recent invention, so there are plenty of fly fishermen out there who don’t have one yet.
+It’s still a fairly recent invention, so there are plenty of fly fishing fanatics out there who don’t have one yet.

 - SF Magnetic Net Holder with Cord